web-ridge/react-ridge-state/README.md

-Really simple and small global state management for React which does not get in your way.
+Really simple :muscle:, fast ⚡️ and small (1.6kb) :weight_lifting_man: global state management for React which does not get in your way.

-# Install
+# Install ⚡️

 If you use yarn